-- Cutaneous or discoid lupus is the form of a disease that cause skin lesions and rashes
+- Cutaneous or discoid lupus is a form of a disease that causes skin lesions and rashes

 - Drug-induced lupus can occur after exposure to prescription medication such as certain tuberculosis and hypertension drugs; the symptoms are likely to disappear approximately six months after discontinuing the medication

 - Neo-natal lupus can occur on very rare occasions when a mother with lupus gives birth to an infant who displays lupus symptoms; the symptoms, however, are due to the antibodies of the mother affecting the child and usually disappear within months after birth